-Since we mentioned female guinea pigs, it’s important to say that they DO have grease glands, contrary to the typical belief.
+Female guinea pigs do have grease glands, contrary to the typical belief.
 Their grease glands are the same but they aren’t active as in male guinea pigs.
 There are some exceptions to this, as some female pigs tend to be very dominant.
 In this case, a grease gland can be as active as in male guinea pigs, which is a rare case overall.

-As soon as you notice that your guinea pig starts having an active grease gland, it’s time to take care of that (clean it).
-Why should you do that?
-Well, the answer is in the next section!
+As soon as you notice that your guinea pig starts having an active grease gland, it’s time to take care of that!

 Reasons Why You Need to Clean the Grease Gland

 If for some reason, you find that this gland is infected, it’s important that you visit the vet as soon as possible.
-This secrete is thick and because of that, it can completely clog your guinea pig’s grease gland.
+This secretes is thick and because of that, it can completely clog your guinea pig’s grease gland.
 This can be a challenge to treat, even for an experienced vet, so it’s better to keep it clean.
-Why wast your money on the vet, when you can take 5 minutes of your day to clean it?
-Let’s just add to that the bedding and hay that your guinea pig uses every day.
-When the hair around the gland is sticky and wet, hay can easily stick to it and create more problems.

 How Often Should You Clean the Guinea Pig Grease Gland?